Voice and Tone

 - Front-load the meaning

-To be ultra clear, we begin paragraphs with the most important thing.
-For example, rather than email someone a long story that ends with a request, we’ll start with the request — “Do you have 30 minutes to help?” — and work back.
+Begin paragraphs with the most important thing.
+For example, rather than email someone a long story that ends with a request, start with the request — “Do you have 30 minutes to help?” — and work back.

 - Write like you talk